 64% of EHC plans were issued within the 20 weeks for the quarter ending 31/12/2019.
 This equates to 29 out of 45 plans.
 There were 10 plans that were issued more than 3 weeks after the statutory time frame.
 In addition to the SEN Team undergoing a restructure during this period, the main reasons for these delays were either a delayed response from schools (i.e. taking more than 15 days to respond to the LA) or in a number of cases, parents wanted to make further amendments to the plan or wanted further school options to consider.

 Audits and risks

-There were no inadequate assurance opinion audits in this period.
+There were no audits with no assurance, inadequate assurances or partial assurances in this period.